 Don’t wait until you get to the land of kiwis to rent a vehicle.
 It will be cheaper to book your car from the United States before you go.
 Reserve your car in advance, so you can watch out for price drops and save more money.

 Ask AutoSlash for a Quote on a Cheap Car Rental

 You do not need an International Driving Permit.

 U.S. residents do not need to get an International Driving Permit to drive in New Zealand.
-All you need is a valid state-issued driver’s license to rent a car for up to three months.
+To rent a car for up to three months, you need a valid state-issued driver’s license.

 You’ll drive on the left.

 New Zealand is one of a minority of countries where people drive on the left.
 Always check yourself before pulling out into traffic or entering roundabouts, or traffic circles.

 Pay for the rental in New Zealand dollars.